Mydayisbeingplannedbyanalgorithm

 Cover image

-1. Most day planner apps do what their paper counterparts would do: record the plan you create.
+1. Most day planner apps do what their paper counterparts would do: they record the plan you create.
 I don’t want to make the plan; someone should do that for me.

-Also, I wanted a planning algorithm that was not only for productivity.
-I did not want to get into the same situation as poor Kiki in the book “The circle”, who gets driven insane by a planning algorithm that tries to hyper-optimize her day.
-Bob also needs to plan downtime.
+I also wanted a planning algorithm that wasn’t solely for productivity.
+I didn’t want to end up in the same situation as poor Kiki in the book The Circle, who is driven insane by a planning algorithm that tries to hyper-optimize her day.
+Bob also needs to plan for downtime.

 Frame1